Python Base64 Encode

 Changelog:

-• Adds the encodebytes function, which encodes bytes-like objects to Base64
+encodebytesfunction, which encodes bytes-like objects to Base64 - The function

-• Adds the a85encode function, which encodes data to Ascii85
+a85encodefunction, which encodes data to Ascii85 - Adds the

-• Any bytes-like objects are now accepted by all encoding functions in the base64 module
+b85encodefunction, which encodes data to Base85 - Any bytes-like objects are now accepted by all encoding functions in the

 Example #1 (print the result):